The Giver Gods

 Chapter 1: Aarei

 Fable stared up at the ceiling fan with a bored expression.
 His chair was standing on its back two legs while he balanced his own on the table in front of him.
-He put his cigarette in his mouth and casually lit it before shifting his gaze to me.
+He put a cigarette in his mouth and casually lit it before shifting his gaze to me.

 Fable was the badass I had yet to be.
-He was me in a certain sense.
-People who knew us would often refer to him as my doppelgänger or twin because we never separated too far apart from each other.
+Though we looked and acted nothing alike, people who knew us would frequently refer to him as my doppelgänger or twin because we never separated too far apart from each other.
 We also shared an abnormal bond that often made me wonder if maybe we were the same person in a certain sense.
-The average person had a hard time seeing him, but he was still there causing havoc regardless.
+The average person had a hard time seeing him, but he was still there causing havoc nonetheless.

 "Is it done?" the caller questioned.